Tools for Educators

 Advocates for Youth builds the capacity of schools and other youth-serving agencies to provide comprehensive sexual health education.

-In April 2013, VLPP created an assessment of sexual health and education services offered in the Greater Richmond area.
-This assessment can be used as a tool to inform organizations about best practices and current trends.
+In January 2018, VLPP created a community assessment of sexual health and education services offered in the Western Tidewater region of southeast Virginia.
+This assessment tool can be used to inform schools and other youth-serving organizations about best practices and current trends.
 It can also be used to coordinate programs in a way that makes efficient use of resources while also making the greatest impact on the community.